 Before we started longer lets our daughter and family did the same as the Australians and we were thrilled to have our grandchildren, then 6 and 7, at.
 Montlaur village school for a whole term.
 After two weeks they had begun to speak French and they are now completely fluent , The Maire and school staff are very welcoming and see the advantages for local children, as well as for the temporary visitors, in learning about other countries.
 A class of six year olds is now studying Australia!
 We have a French friend who was an infant teacher who has given all the children extra lessons and guided them through their homework

-And finally we should mention Lin and Ron who are in the Écurie now and who are leaving two months early as they have bought a house to renovate in the next village which they have renovated enovate in the next village!
+Then there were Lindsay and Ron who stayed in eth Ecurie for eight monthsna dhave now bought a house in the next village which they have renovated enovate in the next village!
 Our respective dogs are good friends.
-They have also written a review :
+They also wrote a review :

 We came to Montlaur in September 2016 with our border collie, to stay at L'Ecurie for 8 months.
 We wanted to 'immerse' in the village activities and hopefully improve our very basic French .
 We have found the gite extremely comfortable, spacious and homely and the garden has been an added bonus.
 With the help of Peter and Felicity we have joined the Montlaurian society for their many 'repas' and dancing events and the Abribus society for rambling and Occitan singing !
 We have found the locals to be very friendly and helpful with our struggling french and we were even invited to join in ' hand picking ' the grapes at harvest time which was brilliant fun and included a very french picnic with lashings of local wine !
 The garigue , which is the local countryside, is amazing and full of tracks between the vines and perfect for walking and cycling .
 The flowers will be amazing in the spring.
 We are loving being here in a very special place and would wholeheartedly recommend L'Ecurie for a perfect French holiday …...

 If you are considering whether to try a longer let we are happy to give you more information.
 Currently the Écurie is available from late November 2018 unti the end of June 2019 when our short term summer rentals will start again.
 The Sellerie is already booked from Octobe 2018 runtil June 2019 but w ehaev started to recive enquiries for winter 2019

 Our decision to apply for nationality is not only to secure our position here in France but also because we are committed to our life here, cannot envisage leaving and would like a real stake here in our village and in country of choice.
-With the French presidential election looming and so much uncertainty about the outcome we would like in the future to be able to put our votes in the ballot box too!
+WiWe hope in the future to be able to put our votes in the ballot box in French elections !

 November by the river in Lagrasse Montlaur church in February Skating in Place Carnot, Carcassonne in December